2004–05 Palestinian local elections

 Municipal elections were held between December 2004 and December 2005, to elect members of local councils in the Palestinian Territories.
 The elections were approved by President Yasser Arafat of the Palestinian National Authority (PNA), before his death on 11 November 2004.
 They were administered by the Higher Committee for Local Elections (HCLE), a body established under the authority of the Ministry for Local Government, an institution of the Palestinian National Authority.

 It were the first local elections held by the PNA.
 Previous municipal elections were held in 1972 and 1976, organized by the Israeli occupation power.

 Proceeding

-The elections should take place in five rounds, but the fifth was not carried out, because of the situation in Palestinian Territories after formation of Hamas-led government.
+The elections were scheduled to take place in five rounds, but the fifth was not carried out, because of the situation in Palestinian Territories after the formation of a Hamas-led government.

-Approximately 25% of Palestinians live in districts that did not have elections.
+Approximately 25% of Palestinians lived in districts that did not have elections.